Social Security Disability for Herniated Discs

 You can get the process started in person at your nearest SSA office.
-You need to provide detailed medical records and as much documentation as possible to support your claim.
+You need to provide as much medical records and documentation as possible to support your claim.

 If your herniated disc is impacting your ability to work, you could be eligible for Social Security benefits.
 Take our free disability evaluation today to find out more.